-Folk songs and singing games from a variety of countries, engage Kindergarteners’ imaginations, and nurture their creativity in a playful, kinetic manner.
+Folk songs and singing games from a variety of countries engage Kindergarteners’ imaginations and nurture their creativity in a playful, kinetic manner.
 Central to learning and composing music is the understanding that musical sounds and notations have patterns.
 While singing and playing rhythm instruments, students recognize patterns and use musical concepts of steady beat, rhythm, tempo, pitch, timbre, and dynamics.
-Using non-standard notation, they incorporate pattern and repetition in their compositions, as well as a class composition using non-standard notation, which they perform in the spring.
+Using non-standard notation, they incorporate pattern and repetition in their compositions, including a class composition, which they perform in the spring.

 First graders’ confidence grows as they are challenged with rhythm reading and dictation and encouraged to sing solo phrases.
 They learn songs in English and Spanish, games, partner dances, and body percussion.
-First graders sing songs selected to promote accuracy of pitch, rhythm, and begin to relate musical intervals using solfège, reading standard notation.
-Performances include an original song music video integrated with their city planning presentation and a spring concert.
+First graders sing songs selected to promote accuracy of pitch and rhythm, and begin to relate musical intervals using solfège.

 Singing, improvising, and further expanding solfége and pitched percussion use broadens students’ understanding of pitch, melodies, and simple forms in music.
 Exploring the music and percussion instruments from a variety of cultures provides students with a deeper understanding of rhythmic patterns and instruments unique to a region or country.
 Playing recorders and reading standard music notation are also introduced this year with a performance during the 2nd grade curriculum celebration.